 Lotus Concept Ice Vehicle

-In 2008 it came up with the Concept Ice Vehicle, a biofuel-powered icescape crosser designed to navigate Antarctica in order to raise awareness about climate change.
-A BMW motorcycle engine was harnessed to drive a propeller at the rear of the craft, with a trio of independently suspended skis giving it stability on the snow.
+You may think Lotus was mad to make a fully electric hypercar, but that’s nothing compared with this.
+In 2008 the firm came up with the Concept Ice Vehicle, a biofuel-powered craft that was designed to navigate Antarctica and raise awareness about climate change.
+A BMW motorcycle engine drove a propeller, while a trio of independently suspended skis gave the concept stability on the snow.

 Nissan 370Zki concept

 The 370Zki was part snowmobile, part sports car.
 The 3.7-litre V6 from the regular 370Z was retained, but the drivetrain was redesigned to power tracks.
 Strangely, the front brake discs were also kept, despite being mounted to skis.
 Nissan also concocted the Armada Snow Patrol concept, based on the Armada SUV it sold in the US, to tow the 370Zki around.

 Porsche 718 Cayman GT4 Rallye

 The 3.8-litre naturally aspirated flat-six engine was left alone, although the underbody had to be reinforced and a roof mounted air intake was installed, as well as an LED light bar on the bonnet.